-How to Repair Hardwood Flooring
+How to Repair Hardwood Floors

 It's easy to fix a damaged hardwood floor, but you'll need to know what sort of finish it has.
 To find out, wipe the floor in an inconspicuous spot with an acetone-based, nail-polish remover.
 Wax, shellac and varnish finishes will come up, but polyurethane won't.